 Dig deeper into reasons that lead to poor performance

 Identify queries that take up the most resources

-The tool with its metrics allows you to assess how much CPU resources SQL Server consumes and ensure that the application performs at an optimal level.
+The SQL Diagnostic Manager solution with its metrics allows you to assess how much CPU resources SQL Server consumes and ensure that the application performs at an optimal level.
 In addition,

 it will help you detect the reasons for poor performance.
 To analyze the behavior,